-Next, we show that the above probabilities along with certification of the states and measurements presented in Theorem \ref{theorem1} are sufficient to fully characterise the unknown measurement $E_{1}=\{R_{l|1}\}$ where $R_l$ denotes the measurement element corresponding to outcome $l$.
-The theorem stated below is labelled as Theorem 2 in the manuscript.
+Next, we show that the above probabilities along with certification of the states and measurements presented in Theorem \ref{theorem1} are sufficient to fully characterize the unknown measurement $E_{1}=\{R_{l|1}\}$ where $R_l$ denotes the measurement element corresponding to outcome $l$.
+The theorem stated below is labeled as Theorem 2 in the manuscript.

 \begin{thm} Assume that the correlations $\vec{p}$ generated in the network satisfy the assumptions of Theorem \ref{theorem1} as well as the conditions in Eq. (\ref{NLWEstat}).
 Then, for any $l$ it holds that